-3.2.1.5.3 Legacy of the 2010 World Cup Football Games in Mopani
+3.2.1.5.3 2010 World Cup Football Games

 2010 Soccer World Cup games took place in Polokwane, Peter Mokaba new stadium during June 2010.
 Communities in Mopani had Public Viewing areas at Nkowankowa and Giyani stadia in Greater Tzaneen and Greater Giyani municipalities.
 Due to security measures and other necessities no other area could be permitted for Public view.
-By September 2010, international tournament for the interlectually impaired people (INAS-FID World cup) took place at Giyani and Nkowankowa stadia.
+By September 2010, international tournament for the interllectually impaired people (INAS-FID World cup) took place at Giyani and Nkowankowa stadia.
 As legacy project from FIFA, artificial pitch for football was constructed at Burgersdorp in Greater Tzaneen municipality, the area chosen in memory of the 5 soccer players who were killed in the area in a tragedy of a fatal car accident, in 2010.
-The memories thereof shall not fade away.